bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Pure functions are essential for a variety of purposes, including functional programming, reliable concurrency, and…</em>medium.com</a><a href="https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c"><strong>JavaScript: What Are Pure Functions And Why Use Them?</strong><br />
-<em>The first time I heard the term “Pure Function” I was confused.
+<em>The first time I heard the term “Pure Function " I was confused.
 What was wrong with a regular function?
 Why does it…</em>medium.com</a><a href="https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/"><strong>Pure functions in JavaScript</strong><br />
 <em>A pure function doesn't depend on and doesn't modify the states of variables out of its scope.
 Concretely, that means a…</em>www.nicoespeon.com</a><a href="http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>